-We had been in the Philippines one week already when I realized that a Mango festival was about to take place 3 islands… ahead of us in less than a month!
-We were in Bohol at that time and I started researching more about things to do in Guimaras island and how to get there with not much of a success; the place seemed to be unpopular among the (Western) travellers in the Philippines and the only bloggers I could find online had spent there 1-2 days.
+We had been in the Philippines one week already when I realized that Mango festival Guimaras was about to take place 3 islands… ahead of us in less than a month!
+We were in Bohol at that time and I started researching more about things to do in Guimaras island and how to get there with not much of a success; the place seemed to be unpopular among the (Western) travellers in the Philippines and the only bloggers I could find online had spent there 1-2 days only.
 On the other hand, the literally few accommodation facilities were already fully booked due to the festival!
-Desperately looking for a place to stay, an itinerary, transport methods and other attractions in Guimaras I ended up booking the one and only available room I could find for a normal price… on facebook(!)- such a terrible mistake!
+Desperately looking for a place to stay, an itinerary, transport methods and other attractions in Guimaras I ended up booking the one and only available room I could find for a normal price… on facebook(!)- such a terrible mistake #not!
 But for the sweetest mangoes of the world (oh yes, Guimaras is well known for that!)
 I could do anything!
+Let’s go deeper on why visit Guimaras, its mango festival and more things to do in the island!

 Sibunag port is on the other side of the island (the main port of Guimaras is Jordan Wharf, you can read about that at the end of the post) and after our arrival there we could not find any jeepney to take us to the capital, Jordan.
 Having said that, a tricycle was our only chance and (after a good negotiation as the distance was over 45 minutes) we managed to arrive at the place I had booked- which looked a bit unreal!
 The “Mountain Biker’s Hub” is owned by an amazing family that offers adventurous mountain Bike tours, a gym and 2-3 basic rooms for guests.
 Did I mention the phrase “terrible mistake” before?
 Yes, I did!
 In this place we got spoiled by the Filipinos’ hospitality and kindness and we had the best time ever!